Mood Valiant

 Mood Valiant is the third studio album by Australian neo-soul quartet Hiatus Kaiyote, released in 2021 on Brainfeeder.

 The album peaked at number 4 on the ARIA charts.
 At the 2021 ARIA Music Awards, the album was nominated for Best Soul/R&B Release.
 At the 2021 Music Victoria Awards, the album was nominated for Best Victorian Album.
 At the AIR Awards of 2022, the album won Best Independent Jazz Album or EP.
+Mood Valiant was nominated for Best Progressive R&B Album at the 64th Annual Grammy Awards.

 Background

 Singer/guitarist Nai Palm revealed on 18 October 2018 that she had been diagnosed with breast cancer.
 She composed many of the songs that would later appear on Mood Valiant during the period of her treatment and noted how her diagnoses changed her perspective on life, a theme explored on the album.

 The title of the album was inspired by Nai Palm's mother, who owned two Valiant Safari station wagons, one white and one black, and would drive whichever would suit her mood for the day.